-Create a set of user archetypes based on how you believe people will use your solution.
+- Create a set of user archetypes based on how you believe people will use your solution.
 These typically get titles (for example, “data administrators” rather than “those who submit data”).
 Review the archetypes with “who questions:” Who is included?
 Who is being overlooked?
 Who is deciding whom to include?

-Analyze your records for patterns as they relate to user archetypes.
+- Analyze your records for patterns as they relate to user archetypes.
 Specifically note frequently observed goals, motivations, behaviors, and pain points, and potential harms (e.g. lack of consent, physical danger, being retraumatized).

-Pair recurring goals, behaviors, and pain points with archetypes.
+- Pair recurring goals, behaviors, pain points, and potential harms with archetypes.
 Give each archetype a name and a fictional account of their day.
 Add a photo of someone who fits the description, but ideally not an image of someone you’ve actually interviewed and who may be recognized.